So you want to interview with a start up

 If you feel you have what it takes then remember this as you prepare for your interview:

-You “hoo doo” what we doo.
+You “hoo doo” what we do.
 To us it’s not doo doo.

-You are not only passionate about what you do, but are also passionate about what our company does.
+You are not only passionate about what you do but are also passionate about what our company does.
 This means that you are fascinated with some facet of what we do as a company.
-During the interview process for my current gig, I gave examples of how our company technology has effected, could effect and is effecting HR.
+During the interview process for my current gig, I gave examples of how our company technology has effected, could affect and is affecting HR.
 I was sincerely excited about these examples.
 Be prepared to convey your passion by weaving in stories about how you combine your skill set with what we do.

 - Don’t worry about long-term stability or your retirement plan.
 Don’t worry about the company 10 or 20 years from now.
 That is a distraction and it is not realistic in this economy for a company of ANY size.
 You are interviewing with a dedicated group of individuals and we believe in what we are doing, having fun doing it, and building our skill sets along the way.
 If we could predict the stability of ANY company, large or small 10-20 years, we wouldn’t be working in technology companies we would be investing in them.